The Voice of Music

 Long before they were acquired by media giant Condé Nast, Pitchfork was a small DIY operation just a stone’s throw from our first office.
 We shared zip codes, some good friends, and a huge passion for all things music; the fact that our two companies would work together seemed inevitable.
-So in 2004 we stepped in to give Pitchfork a brand refresh, a new logo, and a much stronger digital presence.
+So we stepped in to give Pitchfork a brand refresh, a new logo, and a much stronger digital presence.

 As Pitchfork’s reputation and content output continued to grow, their .com wasn’t able to keep up.
 So we designed and built a brand new site with an editorial structure that made more sense for the expanding indie company.
 Although the new site was bursting with best-in-class music reviews, clean designs and a reader-optimized information hierarchy made it incredibly easy to read and navigate.